viviannkimo/react-native-website/docs/the-new-architecture/native-modules-custom-events.md

 Both are good use cases for emitting events from a Native Modules.
 In this guide, we'll see how to do that.

-## Emitting an Event when a New Key Added to the Storage
+## Emitting an Event when a new key added to the storage

 In this example, we will see how to emit an event when a new key is added to the storage.
 Changing the value of the key will not emit the event, but adding a new key will.